Configure a flow visualization

 Calculated metrics cannot be used in the Starts with or Ends with fields.

-3. If you choose a metric, you also need to provide a Pathing Dimension to use as your path leading to or going from your selected component, as shown here.
+3. If you choose a metric, you also need to provide a Pathing Dimension to use as your path leading to or coming from your selected component, as shown here.
 The default is Page.

 4. (Optional) Select Show advanced settings to configure any of the following options: